What is Schizophrenia?

 - Asenapine (Saphris)

 NuView Treatment Center understands that individuals who suffer from schizophrenia alongside a substance use disorder often require more care.
-Schizophrenia can lead people to turn to addictive substances, and substance abuse can in turn exacerbate the hallucinations and delusions characteristic of schizophrenia.
+This condition can lead people to turn to addictive substances, and substance abuse can in turn exacerbate the hallucinations and delusions characteristic of the disorder.

 Treating one condition to the exclusion of the other often leads nowhere, since a psychotic episode can trigger a relapse, and continued substance abuse can also worsen psychosis.
 The relationship between these conditions is complex, often making both diagnosis and treatment difficult.